Dollar reigns as hawkish US Fed stands out among central banks

 Meanwhile, readings on the labour market and consumer spending outstripped economists’ estimates, while inflation continued to heat up.

-“The U.S. retained its titanium status,” buoying the dollar, Tapas Strickland, a director of economics at National Australia Bank, wrote in a note to clients.
+“The U.S. economy retained its titanium status,” buoying the dollar, Tapas Strickland, a director of economics at National Australia Bank, wrote in a note to clients.

 “Slightly hawkish comments from the normally dovish Daly was also a factor.”